gaojunxuan/chrom_mini_graph/README.md

 # chrom_mini_graph

-chrom_mini_graph creates a chromatic (coloured) minimizer pangenome graph.
+chrom_mini_graph is a tool for generating and mapping reads onto a chromatic (coloured) minimizer pangenome graph.

 ### Requirements